boglesby/log-redundancy-zone-buckets/README.md

 - region name
 - redundancy zone
 - configured number of buckets
+- all bucket ids
-- bucket ids
+- primary bucket ids

 The **GetBucketIdsResultCollector** on the client combines all the **ServerBucketIds** into an **AllBucketIds** object containing:

+- all bucket ids per server
-- bucket ids per server
+- primary bucket ids per server
+- all bucket ids per redundancy zone
-- bucket ids per redundancy zone
+- primary bucket ids per redundancy zone
 - missing bucket ids per redundancy zone
 - extra bucket ids per redundancy zone
+- total number of bucket ids
+- total number of primary buckets

 ## Initialization
 Modify the **GEODE** environment variable in the *setenv.sh* script to point to a Geode installation directory.